faissalwise/recetteApp-exercices-instructions/README.md

     comments: Comment[];
 }
 ```
-Then create a new file named plat.ts in the shared folder to now export the JavaScript object array of plats:
+Then create a new file named plats.ts in the shared folder to now export the JavaScript object array of plats:

 ```javascript